A Preterist Commentary on Revelation 16: Summary and Highlights

 21From the sky huge hailstones of about a hundred pounds [one talent] each fell upon men.
 And they cursed God on account of the plague of hail, because the plague was so terrible.

-Revelation 16:21 Commentary: The Hundred Pound Hailstones of v.
+Revelation 16 Has Been Fulfilled: The Hundred Pound Hailstones of v.
 21 were the Hundred Pound Boulders Launched by Roman Catapults during the Siege of Jerusalem.
 These Stones were White like Hail.

 In this verse, Jerusalem is under attack.
 Having assembled multiple catapults, Titus’ army hurled giant stones at the city walls hoping to breach the city’s defenses.
 V. 21 describes this assault as a plague of hail.
 In the original Greek, each hailstone in Revelation 16:21 is said to weigh a talent, which is approximately one hundred pounds.
 Regarding this plague of hail, Josephus writes: